anshuman23/InfDataSel/README.md

 - Three trees will be generated for utility, fairness, and robustness.

 #### Notes
+- For fairness experiments, it is important to note that excessive trimming can actually lead to unfairness in the opposite direction.
+For keeping the code generic, we do not stop removing samples when fairness values (DP or EOP) start going below 0.
+However, for results, we consider all values below 0 to be 0 as it is trivial to put a threshold on the value.
+If you would like, it is easy to amend the code by stopping influence trimming when fairness value on the validation set < 0.
 - Since the paper has multiple experiments, each has its own individual code files.
 There is no interdependence.
 - Current datasets give desirable functionality with height reduced regular decision tree regressors.
 If you wish to use hierarchical shrinkage, please refer to the ```imodels``` python package, it is simple to replace the sklearn tree with these.
 - The file ```acs_data_generator.py``` is custom code based on the ```folktables``` package and used to generate the distribution shift datasets-- it is provided here for reference.